Outsourcing tech support metrics can cut costs, increase efficiency, improve productivity, and deliver better customer experiences.

 Use this metric to assess the impact agents have on customer service calls and the overall caller experience.
 Scores are usually calculated based on 5 to 10 calls per agent per month.
 Consider the agents’ communications skills and etiquette, and their adherence to procedures (call scripts, workflow processes, etc.).

 Like FCR, this metric is sometimes affected by factors beyond an agent’s control.
-With multiple ways to calibrate abandon rate, you may want to explore the issue with your tech support firm when creating service level agreements.
+With multiple ways to calibrate the abandon rate, you may want to explore the issue with your tech support firm when creating SLA agreements.

 This metric measures how long it takes to resolve an issue—from open time to when the customer confirms resolution.